 Naval Station Everett is the U.S. Navy’s most modern shore installation, dedicated in 1994.
 It was efficiently designed to homeport a carrier strike group, including one nuclear-powered aircraft carrier and six surface ships.
 Everett has one of only two Navy-owned deep water ports on the West Coast of the continental United States.
 The natural deep water port requires no dredging to maintain water depth at the piers and has no tidal or navigational restrictions on ship movement.

-NSE is currently homeport to two destroyers, USS Momsen and USS Shoup, as well as Commander, Carrier Strike Group 11 and Commander, Destroyer Squadron 9.
+NSE is currently homeport to six destroyers, USS Momsen and USS Shoup, as well as Commander, Carrier Strike Group 11 and Commander, Destroyer Squadron 9.
 In addition, the base supports a Coast Guard buoy-tender and a Coast Guard coastal patrol boat.
-The Navy plans to homeport an additional four destroyers to Everett, arriving from 2016-2017.
 Military Sealift Command supply vessels and other visiting ships also use the port on a regular basis.

 The Smokey Point Family Support Complex is located off the main base, 11 miles north in Marysville.
 Its community support facilities serve sailors and families living in the region, as well as military retirees.
 It contains the Navy Exchange, Commissary, Fleet and Family Services, and transient quarters and lodging.

 NSE supports mission-critical functions at Jim Creek Radio Station in Arlington and Naval Facility Pacific Beach on Washington's Pacific coast.
 The radio station maintains communication with submarines in the Pacific.
 It is surrounded by a 5,000-acre Jim Creek Wilderness Recreation Area that includes a Navy-protected old growth forest.
 Naval Facility Pacific Beach supports training for Navy pilots from Naval Air Station Whidbey Island.